 We are heavily dependent upon our labor workforce.
 Our compensation packages are designed to provide benefits commensurate with our level of expected service.
 However, we face the challenge of filling many positions at wage scales that are appropriate to the industry and competitive factors.
-We also face other risks in meeting our labor needs, including competition for qualified personnel, overall unemployment levels, and increased costs associated with complying with regulations relating to COVID-19.
+We also face other risks in meeting our labor needs, including competition for qualified personnel, overall unemployment levels.
 Changes in any of these factors, including a shortage of available workforce, could interfere with our ability to adequately service our customers and could result in increasing labor costs.